m15a/fnldoc/README.md

 This prevents confusion when updated function behavior doesn't match documentation.

-In most cases `fenneldoc` is smart enough, and can require your module's exported functions without namespace prefix.
+In most cases `fnldoc` is smart enough, and can require your module's exported functions without namespace prefix.
 Therefore you can use functions literally in documentation, e.g. if you return a table, no need to destructure it manually, or store it in some `local` within the docstring.

 However, if this doesn't work you can specify how dependencies should be required in `.fenneldoc` config.